 Your Route to Quality Data and Simplified Consent

 Ogury Consent Manager has been created to help businesses move into the era of data transparency and user consent.
 It streamlines compliance for publishers by combining all consent notices from every demand and supply partner, technology solution, tracking or analytics provider into one convenient place.

 Users are shown a single, GDPR compliant consent notice, providing them with a clear and informed choice to share data in return for relevant marketing recommendations, or to withhold.
-This minimizes disruption to their experience and simplifies holistic compliance for publishers.
+This minimizes disruption to their experience and simplifies holistic data privacy compliance for advertising and for publishers.

 Give Users A Clear Choice, With Options That Suit Them